Volkswagen Group MQB platform: Press comments

 British magazine Car said "the idea heralds a return to basic principles of mass production in an industry where over the last 100 years, complexity has spiralled out of control.
 By creating a standardised, interchangeable set of parts from which to build a variety of cars, (the company) plans to cut the time taken to build a car by 30%."

 The car blog Jalopnik said "The biggest feature is the uniform position of all motors and transmissions" and that "by fitting all motors into the same place (the company) hope(s) to cut down on engineering costs and weight/complexity when porting the car over to other models."
 Around 60% of the development costs occur between gas pedal and front wheels, including the engine.

 MQB-based models

 MQB models range from superminis to large family cars.
 The MQB architecture replaces the PQ25, PQ35 and PQ46 platforms.

-All MQB cars will share the same front axle, pedal box and engine positioning, despite varying wheelbase, track and external dimensions.
+All MQB cars share the same front axle, pedal box and engine positioning, despite varying wheelbase, track and external dimensions.